Veteran Weather Station www.gympieweather.com

 hour with wind gusts to 85 kilometres per hour.

-estimated to be 170 kilometres west southwest of Townsville and 125 kilometres
+estimated to be 65 kilometres north northeast of Brisbane and 40 kilometres

 Hazards: